Kitchen Waste Disposal Buying Guide

 Reginox waste disposal units

-Like other brands, Reginox sell a range of units catering for both small and large households.
-Some of their stand out features include a torque master grinding system, Bio shield odour protection, a permanent magnet motor and removable splash guard.
+Like other brands, Reginox sell a range of units catering to both small and large households.
+Some of their stand-out features include a torque master grinding system, Bio shield odour protection, a permanent magnet motor and a removable splash guard.

 We love seeing your bathroom and kitchen makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!

 We would love to see, so why not share your favourite designs on social media with us?

 Find us at:

 Alternatively, sign-up to our newsletter for the latest offers, newest product launches and advice.

 Are you planning a new bathroom or kitchen makeover?
 Shop online with Plumbworld for guaranteed lowest prices and next day delivery options.